bmi-imaginelab/SI-MIL/data_curation/README.md

 To be consistent with our study, please use model_path=hovernet_fast_pannuke_type_tf2pytorch.tar from [PanNuke checkpoint](https://drive.google.com/file/d/1SbSArI3KOOWHxRlxnjchO7_MbWzB4lNR/view).
 Note that HoVer-Net framework can be replaced with other cell segmentation and classification models as required, however since the following feature extraction scripts are based on HoVer-Net based output, that's why those scripts would need to be modifed as well.

+Note that if you want to run multiple HoVer-Net jobs, split the data into multiple folders, run jobs for each input_dir while keeping output_dir same, and make sure to change the name of cache_path.

 ### Path Expert Feature Extraction Pipeline

 Modify the parent_dir path in PathExpert_feature_extraction.sh file to absolute path of `test_dataset`.
 Assuming the slides and HoVer-Net outputs already exists, run the following bash script to end-to-end extract PathExpert features: